davidtchiu/davidtchiu.github.io/teaching/cs360/hwk4.sqlddl/index.md

 	Students can enroll in any number of courses.
 A course-enrollment is given by course number, the department of the course offering, and the student taking the course.
-For instance, that Kelly is enrolled in Databases would be represented in this table as the tuple `(351, 'CS', 1282)`.
+For instance, that Kelly is enrolled in Databases would be represented in this table as the tuple `(351, 'CSCI', 1282)`.
 	</p>
 </li>
 </ul>